Spasticity and Traumatic Brain Injury

 Focal Interventions

-Sometimes a person may have side effects to oral medication or may only have spasticity in a single location.
-For those types of spasticity, anesthetic medications, alcohol, phenol (pronounced FEE-noll), or neurotoxins (such as botulinum toxin, Botox®, Dysport®, Xeomin®, Myobloc®) can be injected into the muscles and nerves (usually in the arms and legs) to reduce unwanted muscle hyperactivity to control spasticity in local areas.
-These injections rarely cause widespread side effects and do not affect the brain or spinal cord.
-The benefits of the injections are temporary, so they must be repeated several times a year.
-These injections require regular stretching to be most effective.
-Injections can be used safely in combination with other spasticity management.
+Sometimes a person may have side effects from oral medication or may only have spasticity in a few muscles.
+For those types of spasticity, anesthetic medications, alcohol, phenol, or botulinum toxin (Botox®, Dysport®, Xeomin®, Myobloc®) can be injected into the affected muscles or nerves (usually in the arms and legs) to reduce unwanted hyperactivity and to control spasticity.
+Cryotherapy is another technique that can decrease spasticity in a few selected muscles.
+The most common side effects of these procedures are pain related to the injections themselves or weakness in the targeted or nearby muscles.
+The benefits of the injections are temporary (usually several months), so they may need to be repeated several times a year.
+These injections require regular stretching and other therapies to be most effective.
+Injections can be used safely in combination with other spasticity management interventions.

 Intrathecal Baclofen (ITB) Pump

-Intrathecal baclofen pumps are small hockey-puck sized devices that release tiny amounts of baclofen into the space around the spinal column.
-Baclofen is the most commonly used medication for spasticity.
-Intrathecal baclofen (pronounced in-TRAH-theh-cal BAK-loh-fen) pumps can be especially helpful after a traumatic brain injury.
-A surgery is performed to implant a small battery-powered computer and pump, usually in the patient’s abdomen.
+Intrathecal baclofen pumps are small hockey-puck sized devices that release tiny amounts of baclofen into the space around the spinal cord.
+Baclofen is the most commonly used intrathecal medication.
+Intrathecal baclofen pumps can be especially helpful after a TBI when the spasticity is severe and widespread.
+Surgery is performed to implant a small battery-powered pump, usually in the patient’s abdomen.
 Intrathecal baclofen can be used along with other spasticity treatments.
 Like other treatments, this pump can reduce the frequency and intensity of spasms.
-It has the advantage of maximizing the beneficial effects of baclofen with fewer side effects than taking baclofen by mouth.
+It has the advantage of maximizing the beneficial effects of baclofen with fewer side effects than taking baclofen (or other spasticity medications) by mouth.
+Although rare, there can be serious complications associated with intrathecal baclofen and the pump needs to be replaced every 5–7 years.
+It is important to discuss the risks with your physician and carefully follow instructions.

 Refrences